Pylons/waitress/docs/index.rst

    from waitress import serve
    serve(wsgiapp)

 Press Ctrl-C (or Ctrl-Break on Windows) to exit the server.
+You can also send a SIGHUP signal to gracefully exit (it will continue to serve to connected clients, stop accepting new ones and shutdown when all clients disconnected).

 If you want to serve your application through a UNIX domain socket (to serve a downstream HTTP server/proxy, e.g. nginx, lighttpd, etc.), call ``serve``